Bray Family Homestead Park

 Bray Family Homestead Park will grow to include a number of Programs for Hamilton County residents, but currently only offers one.
 Visit our Calendar to find out more information.

 Are you looking for a place to grow flowers or vegetables?
 Our community garden might be for you!
-Garden plots are conveniently located in Bray Family Homestead Park and rent for only $20 per year per plot.
+Garden plots are conveniently located in Bray Family Homestead Park.
 To secure your plot (reservations available on the first business day of the new year in January), please reserve online.

 Public Input Meeting Nov.
 2022